openjs-foundation/community-fund/programs/thank-you.md

 # Thank You Program

-The thank you program currently supports thank you's to contributors inthe JavaScript ecosystem through:
+The thank you program currently supports thank yous to contributors in the JavaScript ecosystem through:

 * [Yearly collaborator awards at OpenJS World each year](./yearly-awards.md)